ReshotLabs/swift-codable-macro/README.md

 **EncodeTransform(source:with:)**

 Specify a custom transformation when encoding a property.
 It will first convert the value using the provided transformation, then encoded the converted value.

+**CodingTransform(_:)**

+Specify a sequence of transformations when encoding / decoding a property.
+The transformations here should be instances of types that conform to `EvenCodingTransformProtocol`.

+* When encoding the property, the transformations will be used in order
+* When decoding the property, the transformations will be used in reversed-order

 **CodingValidate(source:with:)**